 How to measure wrist size for apple – using a sport band size conversion

-This practically tell you that if you have an apple watch Sport Band, a simple band size conversion can provide your Solo Loop dimension.
+This practically tells you that if you have an apple watch Sport Band, a simple band size conversion can provide your Solo Loop dimension.

 You just need to align the holes of a 40mm Apple Watch Sport Band with Apple’s printed tool